Treydor/treydor.github.io/projects/elements/index.md

 <p>Here you can see our example header automatically force a line break when it is used.
 This is a block element working exactly as intended.</p>

-<p>Other block elements include li and ol elements.
-These are demonstrated below:</p>
+<p>Other block elements include ol, ul and li elements.
+Typically used for creating lists, these elements and how they function are demonstrated below:</p>

 <script src="https://gist.github.com/Treydor/62da44cfe3aaff1fa2dc.js"></script>